 Each year during Orientation for all incoming undergraduate students, Carnegie Mellon University hosts a series of interactive programs, which cover a number of topics, including healthy relationships, sex, consent, alcohol, drugs, emotional well-being, and effective bystander intervention strategies.
 The programs also provide information about the University's Policy Against Sexual Harassment and Sexual Assault, resources available on campus and in the Pittsburgh community, and how to make a report of sexual misconduct (which includes sexual assault, sexual harassment, dating and domestic violence, and stalking).
-Students attending the sessions receive a Resource Guide that provides information to survivors about what to do if impacted by sexual misconduct, outlines campus and community resources, provides definitions of the types of sexual misconduct, and explains how the University responds to reports of sexual misconduct.
+Students receive a Resource Guide that provides information to survivors about what to do if impacted by sexual misconduct, outlines campus and community resources, provides definitions of the types of sexual misconduct, and explains how the University responds to reports of sexual misconduct directly from their Resident Assistant in advance of this session.
 The print resource guide also directs students to more comprehensive information housed on the Office of Title IX Initiatives web site (www.cmu.edu/title-ix).